Worth More Than You Think

 What is the difference between replacement value and indemnity cover?

 Replacement value (new-for-old) pays the cost of replacing your item with a brand new equivalent at today's prices.
-Indemnity cover only pays the current market value factoring in depreciation.
-For example, if a five-year-old appliance is destroyed, replacement value pays for a brand new replacement, while indemnity pays what the old one was worth.
-Replacement value costs more but provides significantly better payouts if something goes wrong.
+Indemnity cover pays the current market value, factoring in depreciation.
+Here is a quick example: a five-year-old appliance is destroyed.
+Under replacement value, you get a brand new one.
+Under indemnity, you get what the old one was worth.
+Replacement value costs more in premiums, but the difference at payout time is significant.

 Does my landlord's insurance cover my belongings?